VECTOR Library

 Materials from federal, state, territorial, and local public health agencies providing official guidance and information.

-Examples: CDC guidelines, State health department resources, Local health authority materials
+Examples: CDC guidelines, state health department resources, local health authority materials

 Academic Sources